Location

 Status

-MVR is focused and committed to component replacement, which provides site and system reliability.
-MVR’s Backlog of Maintenance for navigation on both waterways is valued at over $1.6 billion (FY21 value).
-Some of the highest ranking Rock Island District maintenance projects include the following:
+Rock Island District is focused and committed to component replacement, which provides site and system reliability.
+The District’s Backlog of Maintenance for navigation on both waterways is valued at over $1.5 billion (FY24 value).
+Some of the highest-ranking Rock Island District maintenance projects include the following:

-• Mississippi River L/D 19 Major Rehabilitation / Major Maintenance
+- Mississippi River (L/D 19) and Illinois Waterway (Marseilles, Starved Rock) Major Rehabilitation / Major Maintenance

 Additional Information